Frequently asked questions for the Registered Education Savings Plans (RESPs)

 It should be noted that a subscriber cannot be changed within a contract except as stipulated under the answer to 3(c) above.

-8(e) Is there a Canada Revenue Agency "transfer form" to use when initiating transfers?
+8(e) Is there a "transfer form" to use when initiating transfers?

-In addition, the promoter of the RESP transferring the property has to give the promoter of the RESP receiving the property enough information to continue to administer the transferred property.
-For more information refer to paragraphs 54 and 55 of IC93-3R2.
+The promoter of the RESP transferring the property has to give the promoter of the RESP receiving the property enough information to continue to administer the transferred property.
+For more information refer to paragraphs 55 to 57 of IC93-3R Registered Education Savings Plans.

 8(f) Can a family plan be split into non-family plans or non-family plans combined into a family plan?